-This Christmas cake has an amazing taste and surprising decorations* made with gianduia namelaka cream and pomegranate seeds.
+This Christmas rosemary and cinnamon cake has an amazing taste and surprising decorations made with gianduia namelaka cream and pomegranate seeds.
 The cake itself is dense and with a delicate aftertaste of rosemary that goes perfectly with cinnamon and cocoa.
-All covered with a layer of mascarpone and cream frosting.
+All covered with a layer of mascarpone and whipped cream frosting.
 It is absolutely worth taking the time to prepare it.

-Christmas cake idea: Rosemary and cinnamon cake with mascarpone frosting, pomegranate and gianduia creamy decorations.
+Rosemary and cinnamon cake with mascarpone frosting, pomegranate and gianduia creamy decorations

 - 280 g all-purpose flour